theo-keyzer/Core-gen/README.md

 The nodes has a configured parent and are tied to the above parent.

-# This is an actor language.
+# This is an query language.

 The actor are like functions that can be called and a case like statement that matches.